sunholo-data/sunholo-py/docs/docs/howto/grounded_vertex.md

-# Creating a grounded Vertex app
+# Creating a grounded in Google Search VertexAI app

 This goes through how to make a Vertex AI app with grounding via Google Search.